Alipay step-by-step guide: How to travel and shop like a local in China

 Holiday hassle-free with Alipay

 Traveling in China with Alipay really does simplify what was not so long ago a bit of a challenge.
 Today, you can enjoy China travel adventures without worrying about foreign exchanges, cash, and currency conversions.
 In fact, Alipay’s international version provides the convenience of online translation, currency conversion, as well as other services to make life easier for international travelers holidaying in China.
+Moreover, foreign visitors can travel as locals by using Alipay for public transport in China.

 So if it’s a seamless payment experience you’re after on tour in China, then Alipay is the way to go.
 Curious and want to learn more?
 Scan the code below and discover more options with Alipay.